Ion-lithium collision dynamics studied with an in-ring MOTReMi

 Another complication for the operation of the MOT arises from the use of a homogeneous magnetic field in the Reaction Microscope.
 This field is oriented parallel to the spectrometer axis and it increases the transverse momentum acceptance for the electrons.
 In conventional MOTs the atoms are cooled with circularly polarized light in a $\sigma^+$-$\sigma^-$ configuration and are trapped at the position of the zero crossing of the magnetic field.
 The superposition of the Reaction Microscope's magnetic field with the MOT field causes a displacement of the point of zero field resulting in a shift of the target position along the spectrometer axis.
 Moreover, during the decay time of the MOT field, this shift even increases.
 It is therefore problematic to keep the cooling beams on and maintain optical molasses during magnetic field changes.
-In the present setup we avoid this problem by using linearly polarized light for cooling the target along the spectrometer axis.
-In this configuration, trapping still takes place \cite{Hoepe94} though the trapping position along this axis is largely independent on the magnetic field.
+In the present setup we avoid this problem by using two counterpropagating laser beams with the same polarization ($\sigma^+$-$\sigma^+$ or linearly polarized light) for cooling the target along the spectrometer axis.
+In this configuration, trapping still takes place (e.g.\ \cite{Hoepe94}) though the trapping position along this axis is largely independent on the magnetic field.

 The current of the MOT coils is switched by means of MOSFETs.
-In standard operation, the field was enabled for 4\,ms per cycle with gradients of about 10\,G/cm and 5\,G/cm in the axial and radial directions, respectively.
-Leaving the current switched off for 1.3\,ms a recapture efficiency of close to 100\,\% was achieved, i.e.\ the MOT featured a lifetime of several seconds even without reloading from our 2D-MOT beam source (similar to the one described in \cite{PhysRevA.80.013409}).
-About 500$\mu$s after the switch-off, no significant effect of stray magnetic fields on the electron momentum resolution was observed.
-The actual measurement took place during a period of 800\,$\mu$s/cycle.
-This corresponds to an overall duty-cycle of about 15\,\%.
-Optionally, the cooling laser beams were turned off during the measurement period in order to provide 100\,\% ground state population of the target.
+In standard operation, the field is enabled for 4\,ms per cycle with gradients of about 10\,G/cm and 5\,G/cm in the axial and radial directions, respectively.
+Leaving the current switched off for 2\,ms a recapture efficiency of close to 100\,\% is achieved, i.e.\ the MOT features a lifetime of several seconds even without reloading from our 2D-MOT beam source (similar to the one described in \cite{PhysRevA.80.013409}).
+About 250$\mu$s after the switch-off, no significant effect of stray magnetic fields on the electron momentum resolution is observed.
+The actual measurement takes place during a period of 1700\,$\mu$s/cycle.
+This corresponds to an overall duty-cycle of about 25\,\%.
+Optionally, the cooling laser beams can be turned off during the measurement period in order to provide 100\,\% ground state population of the target.